Residual stress laboratory and stress analysis center

 Residual stresses can be caused by the following main factors:

-non-uniform heating or cooling of a component during manufacturing and fabricating processes, like casting, welding, molding, heat treatment
+non-uniform heating or cooling of a component during manufacturing and fabricating processes, like casting, welding, moulding, heat treatment

-machining processes to remove shavings or plastic deformation, like turning and forging
+machining processes aimed to remove shavings or plastic deformation, like turning and forging

 sand-blasting or shot-peening

 Main strain gage methods used for measuring residual stresses